-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment approximately 41.4 million kWh of energy and avoided 19,007 metric tonnes of CO2e emissions.
-It is important to note that through Cisco's multi-year investment in energy conservation projects since FY2009, Cisco estimates it is now saving approximately 275 million kWh of energy and avoiding 114,900 metric tonnes CO2e each year.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment tonnes of CO2e emissions.
+It is important to note that through Cisco's multi-year investment in energy conservation projects since FY2011, Cisco estimates it is now saving approximately 207 million kWh of energy and avoiding 93,176 metric tonnes CO2e each year.
 This is expected to continue to rise each year as Cisco continues to invest in energy conservation projects.
-Low carbon energy purchase To reduce scope 2 emissions, Cisco has increased its voluntary renewable energy purchases since FY2005 by buying Renewable Energy Certificates (RECs) and entering into green power contracts with various electricity suppliers in the United States to reduce GHG emissions from Cisco operations.
-In FY2015, Cisco purchased 1,165,342 MWh of RECs and green power through various suppliers in the United States, Europe, India, and Australia.
-This is an increase of 588,149 MWh of renewable energy compared to Cisco's 416667 Scope 2 (market- based) Voluntary 0 600000 >25 years 1-2 years The lifetime of this initiative is approximately 1 year.
+Low carbon energy purchase To reduce scope 2 emissions, Cisco has increased its voluntary renewable energy purchases since FY2005 by buying Renewable Energy Certificates (RECs) and entering into green power contracts with various electricity suppliers in the United States and Europe to reduce GHG emissions from Cisco operations.
+In FY2016, Cisco purchased 1,308,005 MWh of RECs and green power through various suppliers in the United States, Europe, India, and Australia.
+This is an increase of 142,663 MWh of renewable energy compared to Cisco's FY2015 purchase of 1,165,342 MWh of RECs and green power.
+498664 Scope 2 (market- based) Voluntary 0 523467 >25 years 1-2 years The lifetime of this initiative is approximately 1 year.

-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment FY2014 purchase of 577,193 MWh of RECs and green power.
-Purchased US RECs are certified by Green-e, an independent auditor of renewable energy products, and are generated from wind power throughout the United States.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment Purchased US RECs are certified by Green-e, an independent auditor of renewable energy products, and are generated from wind power throughout the United States.
 Cisco also purchases renewable energy through various European green power suppliers as well as suppliers in India and Australia.
 All the renewable energy that Cisco purchases meets the new WRI Scope 2 Greehouse Gas Reporting rules regarding renewable energy purchase reporting.
-Cisco is ranked seventh in the U.S EPA's Green Power Partnership Fortune 500 Partners List at the end of our FY2015 reporting period.
+Cisco also ranks consistently high on the US EPA's Top Partner Rankings, which highlight the annual green power use of leading Green Power Partners.
+As of the end of our FY16 reporting period (July 25, 2016) we were ranked fourth on the Fortune 500 list.
 Purchasing renewable energy and green power has a 1-yr life and the contract has to be renewed every year.
-Low carbon energy installation To reduce scope 2 emissions in FY2015, Cisco voluntarily installed and commissioned a solar photovoltaic (PV) system at our facility in Boxborough, Massachusetts which increased 1200 Scope 2 (location- based) Scope 2 (market- based) Voluntary 310000 3341000 4-10 years 21-30 years The lifetime of this initiative is approximately 25 years.